Ilene Busch-Vishniac: University of Saskatchewan

 In December 2011, Busch-Vishniac was selected as the ninth President of the University of Saskatchewan, replacing Peter MacKinnon with effect from July 2012.
 On May 21, 2014, she was "terminated without cause" from her position amid national criticism surrounding the Provost's decision, Brett Fairbairn, to dismiss and end the tenure of an executive director who had openly criticized the university's leadership while Busch-Vishniac was away.
 Busch-Vishniac criticized the decision the next day, and invited the former executive director to return as a professor.
 In June, 2015, Busch-Vishniac filed a lawsuit over her firing seeking $8.5 million in damages, naming Saskatchewan Premier, Brad Wall, former Minister of Advanced Education, Rob Norris, as well as the university and Board of Governors and alleging that both the Premier and former Minister unlawfully influenced the Board's decision in her firing.
 The University is also accused of violating its bylaws when it terminated her contract.
-In 2019, after an attempt to dismiss the lawsuit, the University and Dr. Busch-Vishniac settled out of court.
+In 2019, after an attempt to dismiss the lawsuit, the University settled out of court with Dr. Busch-Vishniac.